Bloodwork (film)

-Bloodwork, also known as Bloodworx (US), and The Last Experiment (UK) – is a 2012 Canadian-American thriller film directed by Eric Wostenberg and written by David Nahmod.
+Bloodwork (also known as Bloodworx in the United States and The Last Experiment in the United Kingdom) is a 2012 Canadian-American thriller film directed by Eric Wostenberg and written by David Nahmod.
 The film stars Travis Van Winkle, Tricia Helfer, and Mircea Monroe.
 The production was filmed in Canada under the working title Phase One, in November and December 2009.

 Plot

 Two college students — irresponsible slacker Greg (Travis Van Winkle) and his straightlaced best friend Rob (John Bregar) — decide to take a trip to Europe for their spring break.
 Lacking in money, they research odd jobs and find an opportunity with Ravexin Pharmaceuticals to participate in a two-week trial for the company's new allergy drug.
 When they travel to the unexpectedly run-down, remote facility where the test is to take place, they are troubled by the stringent rules in place but enroll in the trial anyway, as it will earn them each over three thousand dollars.

 Greg and Rob meet Dr. Wilcox (Tricia Helfer) and become acquainted with some of the other patients, including prudish Stacey (Mircea Monroe) and veteran trial participant Nigel (Rik Denton).
 The patients are given the first dose of the drug, RXZ-19; though they experience violent bowel movements as a result of taking the drug, the test soon begins to take a turn for the better, as the patients start to exhibit remarkable recovery from illness and injury.
 However, strange circumstances begin to occur, such as the discovery of worms and insects in the food served to the patients and infestations in the building.
 Despite the seemingly grotesque events happening around them, none of the trial participants seem to display any reaction to them, save for Greg.
 Greg confronts Wilcox in her lab and learns the truth about the trial: RXZ-19 is not an allergy drug, but a formula designed to give its users regenerative abilities, and the trials are being sponsored by the government.
 Greg is experiencing normal reactions to the facility's conditions because he is the control in the experiment, while the others are losing some of their inhibition and sense of self-preservation due to their newfound immunity.
 Outraged, Greg attempts to rally the others to rebel against Wilcox, but she convinces them to stay by increasing the payment to $8,000.